hoseadevops/Renzo-Protocol-online-test/checklist.md

 Pragma version0.8.19 (contracts/IRestakeManager.sol#2) necessitates a version too recent to be trusted.
 Consider deploying with 0.8.18.
 Pragma version0.8.19 (contracts/Lock.sol#2) necessitates a version too recent to be trusted.
 Consider deploying with 0.8.18.
 Pragma version0.8.19 (contracts/Oracle/IRenzoOracle.sol#2) necessitates a version too recent to be trusted.
 Consider deploying with 0.8.18.
+Pragma version0.8.19 (contracts/Oracle/RenzoOracle.sol#2) necessitates a version too recent to be trusted.
+Consider deploying with 0.8.18.
+Pragma version0.8.19 (contracts/Oracle/RenzoOracleStorage.sol#2) necessitates a version too recent to be trusted.
+Consider deploying with 0.8.18.
 Pragma version0.8.19 (contracts/Permissions/IRoleManager.sol#2) necessitates a version too recent to be trusted.
 Consider deploying with 0.8.18.
+Pragma version0.8.19 (contracts/Permissions/RoleManager.sol#2) necessitates a version too recent to be trusted.
+Consider deploying with 0.8.18.
+Pragma version0.8.19 (contracts/Permissions/RoleManagerStorage.sol#2) necessitates a version too recent to be trusted.
+Consider deploying with 0.8.18.
 Pragma version0.8.19 (contracts/RestakeManager.sol#2) necessitates a version too recent to be trusted.
 Consider deploying with 0.8.18.
 Pragma version0.8.19 (contracts/RestakeManagerStorage.sol#2) necessitates a version too recent to be trusted.
+Consider deploying with 0.8.18.
+Pragma version^0.8.9 (contracts/token/EzEthToken.sol#2) allows old versions
+Pragma version0.8.19 (contracts/token/EzEthTokenStorage.sol#2) necessitates a version too recent to be trusted.
 Consider deploying with 0.8.18.
 Pragma version^0.8.9 (contracts/token/IEzEthToken.sol#2) allows old versions
 solc-0.8.19 is not recommended for deployment
 Reference: https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity